 4. Yuka, the 39,000-Year-Old Woolly Mammoth

 Yuka, a young female mammoth, is known as the best-preserved mammoth mummy ever found.
 She was discovered in 2010 on the southern coast of the Laptev Sea (located in the Yakutia region of Russia's Arctic coast) and was extracted from permanently frozen soil and ice.

 The specimen has been on display in Moscow, Russia since October 2014, where she is being kept at freezing temperatures in a special glass case in order to prevent her body from decomposing.

 Yuka differs from other woolly mammoth mummies in that she is quite large for a specimen so well-preserved.
 In previous years, only baby mammoths had been discovered with much of their hair, soft tissue, and internal organs intact.
-The young adult Yuka stands 3 meters (9.8 feet) tall and weighs 5 tonnes (11,023 pounds), which is over 4 times larger than most of the other well-preserved mammoths that were recovered from the permafrost.
+The young adult Yuka stands three meters (9.8 feet) tall and weighs five tonnes (11,023 pounds), which is over four times larger than most of the other well-preserved mammoths that were recovered from the permafrost.

-An analysis of Yuka's teeth and tusks indicated that she was approximately 6 to 11 years old when she took her last breath.
+An analysis of Yuka's teeth and tusks indicated that she was approximately six to eleven years old when she took her last breath.
 Scientists found that the mammoth had suffered a broken leg prior to her death, and they also identified scars on her body.
 This suggests she had been attacked by lions or other predators.